 Pinterest is a place that consumers go to when seeking information about products they’re interested in.
 78% of consumers say it’s useful to see content from brands on Pinterest.

 Although you’re probably thinking that Pinterest is just for people who sell home decor, beauty products, and stuff for kids.
 This is a really big misconception that you shouldn’t be listening to.
 Because if you go to Pinterest, and type into the search bar your niche you’ll see that there are keywords appearing in the autofill.
 Try it out and create a list of Pins to create right now for your business.

 After you’ve identified the opportunity that Pinterest for business has set up a business account, relevant Pinterest boards, and add 10 pins minimum per board.
 Pinterest rewards businesses that add fresh pins, so make an effort to add at least 1 fresh pin a day.

-We love this tool that helps us increase our reach on Pinterest and schedule pins to Pinterest.
+We love this tool Tailwind.
+It helps us increase our reach on Pinterest and schedule pins to Pinterest.
 Check out the 7 steps for freelancers to use Tailwind for Pinterest.
-Plus you can also get a 30-day free trial of the tool that so many freelancers are using right now.
+Plus, you can also get a 30-day free trial of the tool that so many freelancers are using right now.

 Being a guest on a podcast will expand your reach.
 With being on someone else’s podcast you’re talking to a whole new audience that’s being introduced to you (possibly for the first time) and they want to hear your story.
 After you’ve been on a podcast, you’ll receive traffic to your website or lead magnet.